awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 ## Handling WebSocket streaming errors<a name="websocket-errors-med"></a>

-If an exception occurs while processing your request, Amazon Transcribe Medical responds with a terminal WebSocket frame containing an event\-stream\-encoded response\.
+If an exception occurs while processing your request, Amazon Transcribe Medical responds with a terminal WebSocket frame containing an event stream encoded response\.
 The response has the headers described in the following table, and the body of the response contains a descriptive error message\.
 After sending the exception response, Amazon Transcribe Medical sends a close frame\.

 | Header name byte length | Header name \(string\) | Header value type | Value string byte length | Value string \(UTF\-8\) |